chemlord/devthechemist/content/event/example/index.md

 ---

 {{% callout note %}}
-Bring a Whiteboard, Whiteboard Marker and/or Pen, Paper, Etc.
+Bring a Whiteboard, Whiteboard Marker and/or Pen, Paper
 {{% /callout %}}

 Slides can be added in a few ways: